Drink Milk To Produce Milk?. We've Busted 5 Of The Most Common Postnatal Diet Myths For You

 - Avoid too much caffeine especially colas.

 - Stay away from packaged foods.
-They seem convenient but remember they are loaded with sodium and or artificial sweetners, flavors and colors.
+They seem convenient but remember they are loaded with sodium and or artificial sweeteners, flavors, and colors.

-- Prepare some foods in advance and refrigerate them like hummus, yoghurt dips, chutneys, makana, salads like carrots, cucumbers, tomatoes, whole wheat multigrain bread, parathas, dosa batter, soups, vegetable/meat cutlets, sweet potato fries (stir fried)
+- Prepare some foods in advance and refrigerate them like hummus, yogurt dips, chutneys, makana, salads like carrots, cucumbers, tomatoes, whole wheat multigrain bread, parathas, dosa batter, soups, vegetable/meat cutlets, sweet potato fries (stir-fried).